FarronF/limerick-council-meetings/meetings/2016/01/18-Monthly Meeting of Metropolitan District of Limerick/Minutes of Meeting - Metropolitan District of Limerick - 21st December 2015.md

 consistently rough sleeping in Limerick.

-The Limerick Homeless Action Team office hours are 9am to 5pm, Monday to--- 5
+The Limerick Homeless Action Team office hours are 9am to 5pm, Monday to
+---
+5

 Friday.
 Our telephone number is 061 481212.
 Anyone who is homeless or at risk